 The rule of thumb is to bathe your puppy as infrequently as you can!
 Keeping the natural oils in the coat helps create healthy skin and hair and will ultimately make it easier to comb the hair coat.

-- A soft wire slicker and stainless fine/medium comb
+- A soft wire slicker & stainless fine/medium comb

-- Human trimmers for small nails, and these nail trimmers on adults
+- Human nail trimmers for small nails, and these nail trimmers on adults

 I also use and recommend Lambert-Kay Fresh N Clean shampoo and conditioner.
 They also make a nice whitening shampoo.

 Summer Time means more access to fruits and veggies!
-There are many that are good for dogs, some that should be avoided~ Click on the fruit/veggie photo to learn from the AKC Healthy dog information more about this.
+There are many that are good for dogs, some that should be avoided~Follow this link to learn more: http://www.akc.org/expert-advice/nutrition/natural-foods/fruits-vegetables-dogs-can-and-cant-eat/

 Tear Stain Removal